-If you enter a wrong PUK 10 times, the SIM card will no longer be functional, and you have to contact your BGAN Airtime Provider for a new SIM card.
+If you enter a wrong PUK 10 times, the SIM card will no longer be functional.
+Contact your BGAN Airtime Provider for a new SIM card.

-5.3.3 Entering the PIN using the web interface
+5.3.3 To enter the PIN using the web interface

 If your SIM card requires a PIN and the PIN has not yet been entered when you start up the web interface, the start-up page will be the PIN page.
 Enter the PIN and click OK.